Akuli/odotdot/docs/syntax-spec.md

   The elements can be any expressions.
 - Function call expressions: `(function arg1 arg2 arg3)` calls the function
   with the given arguments and returns whatever the function returned.
-The arguments can be any expressions, and you can have any number of arguments you want.
+The function and the arguments can be any expressions, and you can have any number of arguments you want.
 - Blocks: `{ statement1; statement2; }` returns a block object.
 You can have
   any number of [statements](#statements) inside the block you want. `{ }` is a code block that does nothing, and `{ expression }` without a `;` is